 The 1986 race was a record-breaking day practically from the drop of the green flag.
 Michael Andretti blasted from the outside of the front row to take the lead on the first lap.
 His lap of 202.940 mph was the first time the opening lap was completed at over 200 mph.
 The race saw only six yellows for 29 laps.
 Bobby Rahal’s average speed of 170.722 mph was a new record, and Rahal was the first driver ever to complete the Indianapolis 500 in under three hours.

 The 1986 record is somewhat peculiar compared to other fast 500s, in that the longest green flag stint was only 45 laps. (laps 57-101).
-The six cautions were evenly spaced, but none of them were very long.
-Though the overall race record was soon broken, Rahal’s halfway record (100 laps / 250 miles) of 176.251 mph remarkably stood until 2013.
+The six cautions were evenly spaced, but none of them were very long in duration.
+Though the overall race record was soon broken in 1990, Rahal’s halfway record (100 laps / 250 miles) of 176.251 mph remarkably stood until 2013.

 The 1990 record

 The race got off to a clean start, but was slowed in the first half by three yellows.
 Danny Sullivan crashed on lap 20, Tony Bettenhausen required a tow-in on lap 45, then on lap 63 the yellow came out again for two blown engines and a separate crash involving Pancho Carter.
-On lap 70, the green came back out, and the rest of the race was green, with exception of a brief, 5-lap caution when John Andretti spun on lap 141.
+On lap 70, the green came back out, and the rest of the race was green, with exception of a brief, 5-lap caution when John Andretti bushed the wall in turn four and seconds later spun lazily in turn one on lap 141.

 Bobby Rahal’s 1986 halfway record (100 laps) survived, but each and every 10-lap interval record from lap 110 on fell in 1990.
 Arie Luyendyk actually picked up the pace towards the very end of the race.
 The record stood until 2013.